philcd89/Basic_LL_Reaching_Task_With_IMUs/README.md

 ### The Trialfile

-The trialfile, or "mytrialfile.txt", captures the data on a trial by trial basis.
+The trialfile, or "mytrialfile.txt", captures the data on a trial by trial basis (i.e., row is one trial).
 Variables included in this output are:

 1) block: The block of the experiment (0 = Practice, 1-5 are the Experimental Blocks)
 2) trial: The trial number within a block